Pikeville Cubs: History

 The Pikeville franchise folded after the 1984 season, with the Cubs Rookie level franchise moving to Wytheville, Virginia, to become the 1985 Wytheville Cubs.

-Greg Maddux was inducted into the Appalachian League Hall of Fame in 2019, as part of the inaugural class of the league's hall of fame.

 Pikeville was without a minor league team until the 1993 Kentucky Rifles began play as members of the Frontier League.

 The ballpark

-Pikeville minor league teams were reported to have played home games at Pikeville Athletic Field.
+Pikeville minor league teams hosted home minor league games at the Pikeville Athletic Field.
 The ballpark was also known as "W. C. Hambley Field."
-The ballpark was located at Hambley Boulevard (US 460 & US 23), Pikeville, Kentucky.
-The site is still in use by Pikeville High School and University of Pikeville athletic teams.
+Located at Hambley Boulevard (US 460 & US 23), in Pikeville, Kentucky, the site is still in use today.
+Today, the Pikeville High School and University of Pikeville athletic teams play at the site.